n-seiji/blinkmark/README.md

    - Submit to save bookmark

 3. **Searching and opening links**
-   - Open Raycast and run `vanishlink open`
+   - Open Raycast and run `vanishlink search`
    - Search for links using the search bar
    - Press Enter to open link (last access time is updated)

 4. **Deleting links**
-   - Select a link in `vanishlink open`
+   - Select a link in `vanishlink search`
    - Use action panel (`Cmd + K`) to select "Delete Link"

 ## Technical Specifications